 While any EV charger can work with solar panels by connecting with your home grid, some brands are more suited than others.

-Solar Battery System
+Solar Battery Systems

 If you have a solar battery installed to go with your solar panels this will store the surplus power they generate during the day for later use.